LatticeQCD/AnalysisToolbox/docs_src/tutorial.md

 # Tutorial

-Here we walk through two example calculations found in the `latqcdtools/examples` directory.
-The first shows a simple HRG calculation, while the second showcases a continuum limit extrapolation.
+Here we walk through some examples found in the `latqcdtools/examples` directory.
+We try to showcase the flexibility of things like the [bootstrap](dataAnalysis/bootstrap.md) routine, some convenience wrappers for plotting, and some pre-packaged physics analysis code.

 ## Hadron resonance gas calculation